DHBW-Experts/documents/README.md

 ### 3.11 Legal, Copyright, and Other Notices

-The logo is licensed to the Common Playground Team and is only allowed to use for the application.
+The logo is licensed to the DHBW-Experts Team and is only allowed to use for the application.
 We do not take responsibilty for any incorrect data or errors in the application.

 ### 3.12 Applicable Standards